harrysolovay/sowing-machine/README.md

 ### Runtime

-When executing the code above, the runtime library will analyze the arguments of each `_s`; is it a React component?
+When executing the code above, the runtime library will analyze the arguments of each `_s`.

+The runtime goes through some of the following questions: is it a React component?
 If so does it have props, children, or both?
 Is it a tag function?
 Do the quasis need to be recombined or passed into the function according to [the TaggedTemplateLiteral specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ## Roadmap